How much is my Research Council funding award for?

 I need to take a leave of absence from my studies, what do I need to do?

-RCUK does allow leave of absences to be taken from funded studies for medical and personal reasons, including maternity leave.
+All Research Councils do allow leaves of absence to be taken from funded studies for medical and personal reasons, including maternity leave.

 Research Council students follow the same procedure as non Research Council funded students for applications for leave of absences.